-Enterprise Replication uses send and receive queues to receive and deliver replication data to and from database servers that participate in a replicate:
+Enterprise Replication uses send and receive queues to receive and deliver replication data to and from database servers that participate in a replicate.

-- Send queue
+Send queue

-- Enterprise Replication stores replication data in memory to be delivered to target database servers that participate in a replicate.
+Enterprise Replication stores replication data in memory to be delivered to target database servers that participate in a replicate.
 If the send queue fills, Enterprise Replication spools the send-queue transaction records to a dbspace and the send-queue row data to an sbspace.

-- · Receive queue
+Receive queue

 Enterprise Replication stores replication data in memory at the target database server until the target database server acknowledges receipt of the data.
 If the receive queue fills as a result of a large transaction, Enterprise Replication spools the receive queue transaction header and replicate records to a dbspace and the receive queue row data to an sbspace.
-For more information, see "Large Transactions" on page 2-11.